top of page

 What people often don’t talk about is how unsettling the waiting can be.
 Probate delays can hold grief open, delay practical closure, and create tension between family members.

-I regularly speak with people who feel they’re “stuck” — unsure whether to push, wait, or change approach.
+I regularly speak with people who feel they’re “stuck.”
+They are unsure whether to push, wait, or change approach.
 That uncertainty is often harder than the paperwork itself.

 When It May Be Worth Getting More Support